 The NCC has been under-resourced and has not aggressively enforced compliance with the CPA since it commenced operations in 2011.
 However there are a number of industry ombuds and consumer protection bodies in terms of the CPA that resolve consumer complaints and can and do refer non-compliant suppliers to the NCC.
 One of these is the Motor Industry Ombudsman of South Africa (MIOSA), which acts in terms of the South African Automotive Industry Code of Conduct (Code), published in under the CPA.
 The MIOSA assists in resolving disputes that arise in terms of the CPA regarding any goods or services provided by the automotive industry.
 It does not have the jurisdiction to make a finding on product liability, but can escalate these matters to the NCC.
 The NCC then conducts targeted product recalls.

 The Protection of Personal Information Act (POPI) is South Africa’s forthcoming privacy law.
 It was signed into law in November 2013.
-Some of the administrative aspects came into force in April 2014, however the obligations under POPI have not yet commenced.
-A commencement date has not yet been announced, but the members of the office of the information regulator have been appointed and commenced their duties on 1 December 2016.
-In addition, draft regulations were published for comment on 8 September 2017.
-Once all provisions of POPI are in force, any person or organisation processing personal information in South Africa will have 12 months to become compliant.
+Some of the administrative aspects came into force in April 2014.
+However the obligations under POPI have not yet commenced.
+A commencement date has not yet been announced, but the members of the office of the information regulator have been appointed and commenced their duties on December 1, 2016.
+In addition, draft regulations were published for comment on September 8, 2017.
+Once all provisions of POPI are in force, any person or organization processing personal information in South Africa will have 12 months to become compliant.